You need a new job and you want it to be as painless as possible. So you’re wondering… “Should I use a recruiter in my job search?”

 So they sit back and relax, thinking “alright!
 I have a pro helping me now.
 This is going to be easy.”

 Two weeks pass.
 The person hasn’t heard anything.
 They start getting frustrated and angry.
-Why isn’t he recruiter helping??
+Why isn’t the recruiter helping?
 Well, because of the reasons above.

 So here’s the key: You can talk to a few recruiters, but don’t count on them.
 You should assume you aren’t going to hear anything from them and go start your job search on your own too.
 If they are able to help, it’ll be an added bonus and a nice surprise.
 But it won’t hurt you if they can’t.